chrisburnell/chrisburnell.com/src/pages/projects/relative-time.md

 ---
 title: "&lt;relative-time&gt;"
 description: A Web Component to display a relative time.
+There are many like it, but this one is mine.
 github: chrisburnell/relative-time
 branch: main
 npm: "@chrisburnell/relative-time"